Oral Appliances for Sleep Apnea Tulsa, OK

 Sleep apnea appliances offer many benefits.
 These appliances are:

-- Better sleep: Your body regenerates itself during sleep.
+• Better sleep: Your body regenerates itself during sleep.
 Your performance will improve since you’ll have a restful, uninterrupted night’s sleep.
 You’ll be more energized and possess improved attention, concentration, and problem-solving abilities.
-In other words, getting enough rest will make it easier for you to function every day.
+When you get enough rest, it will be easier for you to function every day.

 Oral Appliance vs. CPAP Machine